w3bdesign/nextjs-woocommerce/README.md

 ## TODO

+- Setup a live Woocommerce installation instead of using a local installation
 - Add a better README.md
 - Implement https://github.com/cyrilwanner/next-optimized-images for production
 - Implement Easy Peasy for cart state management